voorloopnul/pypeline/README.md

 pipe_frame.run(YourCustomPipeline)
 ```

-The `cpu_count` and `stream_buffer_size` are optional arguments:
+The `cpu_count` and `buffer_size` are optional arguments:

- - cpu_count: an integer that defaults to the number o cores in your machine minus 1
+ - cpu_count: an integer that defaults to the number of cores in your machine minus 1
- - stream_buffer_size: an integer that defaults to 1000
+ - buffer_size: an integer that defaults to 10000

  ## Stream or Batch?

- By default your pipeline will run in batch mode, it means that your feed function will run and complete before the step
+ By default your pipeline will run in batch mode, it**** means that **your feed function will run and complete before the step
- functions start.
+ functions start**.
 You have to be aware of how much data entries are going to the queue and tune the stream_buffer_size according
  to that.

- If you make source='stream' your feed function will start after the step functions and the feeding and processing
+ If you make source='stream' **your feed function will start after the step functions and the feeding and processing
- will happen in parallel.
+ will happen in parallel**.
 In that case you should tune the timeout attribute for a value high enough to prevent the
  pipeline termination due absence of data in the queue.

  Example: